lemonmojo/WebViewJavaTest/README.md

 This is reproducible for me on OS X 10.10.2 with Safari 8.0.3 (10600.3.18).
 I have not tested it on other OS X or Safari versions.

 ###Steps to reproduce
+- Make sure [http://javatester.org/version.html](http://javatester.org/version.html) is added to the allowed websites for the Java plug-in in Safari.
 - Build and start the sample.
 - The Java applet that should display the Java version shows a pink rectangle instead.
 - On some systems (ie. Retina MacBook Pro), instead of the pink rectangle there's a transparent space.